Achieving a great user onboarding experience is one of the main reasons why some products fail to succeed and others thrive.

 This way it’s possible to determine what are the main pain points and what types of events I want to promote to increase conversion.

 Regarding the communication strategy, it’s recommended to perform A/B tests on the different messages (in-app and emails) and measure their metrics (opening, click-through, and conversion) to determine which strategy is more effective.
 Any of the above-mentioned tools should let you perform A/B tests on your messages.

 On a qualitative level, the UX team should always perform user testing interviews to detect any pain points and missed messages.
 What can you improve to help them get into action?
 Do they see the product value right away?

 On the other hand, the Customer Success team should be scanning for interesting profiles to assure activation and retention, both by engaging in one-to-one conversation and leading live demos and training sessions when needed.
 The focus should be both on activating newcomers and keeping activated users.

 Get inspired by Mixpanel’s cohort analysis dashboard

 Seems too complicated?
 Start with improving what you have now and slowly add more tools and features to refine the user experience.
-Let’s recap the five steps mentioned above for a better user onboarding:
+Let’s recap the five steps mentioned above for better user onboarding:

 1 – Working on your webpage UX and Content Funnel to drive acquisition